 Approval of foreign investments is not mandatory under Mozambican law.
-However, in order for foreign investors (both individuals and corporate entities) to benefit from the guarantees and incentives set out in the Investment Law, approved by Law No 3/93, of 24 June 1993 (Lei dos Investimentos, or IL) (particularly the right to repatriate the invested capital and profits obtained, tax and customs incentives, and the State's guarantee of security and protection of the investments and private property), they must comply with the procedure as set out in 2.2 Procedure and Sanctions in Case of Non-Compliance.

-On one hand, for profits to be transferred out of the country and for the invested capital to be re-exported, the minimum direct foreign investment, resulting from equity investment, is MZN2,500,000.00.
-Foreign investors that meet one of the scenarios referred to hereunder may also be granted with this right:
+However, in order for foreign investors (both individuals and corporate entities) to benefit from the guarantees and incentives set out in the Investment Law, approved by Law No 3/93, of 24 June 1993 (Lei dos Investimentos, or IL) (particularly the right to repatriate the invested capital and profits obtained, tax and customs incentives, and the State's guarantee of security and protection of the investments and private property), they must comply with the procedure as set out in 2.2 Procedure and Sanctions in Case of Non-compliance.
+On one hand, for profits to be transferred out of the country and for the invested capital to be re-exported, the minimum direct foreign investment, resulting from equity investment, is MZN2.5 million.
+Foreign investors that meet one of the following scenarios may also be granted with this right:

-- generate an annual turnover of no less than MZN7,500,000.00 from the third year of activity; - present annual exports of goods or services in the minimum amount of MZN1,500,000.00; or - create and maintain direct employment for at least 25 national employees, who shall be registered in the national social security system from the second year of activity.
+- generating an annual turnover of no less than MZN7.5 million from the third year of activity; - presenting annual exports of goods or services in the minimum amount of MZN1.5 million; or - creating and maintaining direct employment for at least 25 national employees, who shall be registered in the national social security system from the second year of activity.